xzel23/utility/README.md

         - Fix some RichText.split() issues; the method should now always produce results consistent with String.split()

 - Other changes
+    - Run tasks have been added for the sample applications.
     - Removed `LogBuffer.size()` - the method could not be used meaningfully in a multithreaded environment.
     - Removed `StreamGathererUtil.filterAndMap()` and related methods - these did offer significant value over chaining `filter()` and `map()`.